huahaiy/talks/conj2018/PITCHME.md

 - This process itself is not accessible for human conscious, so we call these sub-symbolic process.
 Neural network can be thought of as an implementation of such a process.
 - However, bottom-up process is not enough for intelligence.
-In fact, more than 90% of information is lost by the time they arrive at brain for processing.
+- In fact, more than 90% of information is lost by the time they arrive at brain for processing.
-  So what brain constantly does, is to form hypothesis, or guesses about the environment, the meaning is based on what the brain already knows and expects.
+  So what brain constantly does, is to form hypothesis, or guesses about the environment, the perception is based on what the brain already knows and expects.
 - Such hypothesis or goal driven processes, are the focus of the so called "traditional AI", also knows as symbolic AI.
 Symbolic means human-readable representations.